-Claims adjusters often try to talk with people injured in an accident before they’ve been fully evaluated by a physician, hoping to obtain statements that minimize the extent of of any injuries.
+Claims adjusters often try to talk with people injured in an accident before they’ve been fully evaluated by a physician, hoping to obtain statements that minimize the extent of any injuries.
 We advise our clients to talk with us first — Attorney Philip Hundl explains why in responding to this question.

 Question: I was in an auto accident about a year ago.
 I suffered minor injuries.
 It was not my fault and the other driver had insurance.
-I contacted the other driver’s insurance company to get reimbursed for my property damage, medical bills and personal injuries.
+I contacted the other driver’s insurance company to get reimbursed for my property damage, medical bills, and personal injuries.
 The insurance company reimbursed me for the damage to my car right away but they have given me the “run around” on reimbursing me for my medical bills and personal injuries.
 What do I do now?

 First, don’t wait too long.
 As with all potential claims you may have against another party, there is a statute of limitations, or deadline in which you must file a lawsuit in a court of law before you are barred from ever bringing that lawsuit in the future.
-The statute of limitations for a personal injury claim in Texas is two years from the date of the incident or in this case the auto accident, and in some states the statute of limitations is only one year.
+The statute of limitations for a personal injury claim in Texas is two years from the date of the incident or in this case the auto accident, and in some states, the statute of limitations is only one year.

 I typically suggest that my clients handle the reimbursement for property damage or damage to their cars directly with the insurance company to save on attorney’s fees.
-Insurance companies are fairly straightforward on paying out property damages claims.
-You will need to take photos of the vehicle before it is repaired, get several estimates for the repairs, present those estimates to the insurance company and allow an adjustor to inspect and assess the damage.
+Insurance companies are fairly straightforward in paying out property damages claims.
+You will need to take photos of the vehicle before it is repaired, get several estimates for the repairs, present those estimates to the insurance company and allow an adjuster to inspect and assess the damage.
 Also, I would suggest gathering the names and contact information of any witnesses to the accident, so there is no question about whose fault the accident was.

 Claims adjusters often seek to obtain statements from injured parties regarding their injuries prematurely before those injured have time to get fully evaluated by a physician.
 If you make statements about your injuries or pain before you see a physician and undergo a thorough examination, you may misstate the extent and severity of your injuries and pain.

-After all medical treatment, rehabilitation and/or physical therapy is completed, then an appropriate and fair reimbursement for the personal injury claim can be prepared and submitted to the insurance company for settlement of any personal injuries due to the fault of the other party all of which is normally completed well within the statute of limitations deadline.
+After all medical treatment, rehabilitation, and/or physical therapy is completed, then an appropriate and fair reimbursement for the personal injury claim can be prepared and submitted to the insurance company for settlement of any personal injuries due to the fault of the other party all of which is normally completed well within the statute of limitations deadline.